ehannell/INFO664-01-Final-Project/README.md

 BAR CHART - Follow the below steps to recreate the bar chart.
 1. Open the [final_project_bar_chart.py](https://github.com/ehannell/INFO664-01-Final-Project/blob/master/final_project_bar_chart.py) that you downloaded in step one for PROJECT MAP.
 2. Change the row 4 file directory to the location where you saved the dataset created in step 3 for the PROJECT MAP recreation.
-3. Run the final_project_bar_chart.py script.
+3. Run the **final_project_bar_chart.py** script.
 4. If executed correctly, a bar chart should show up on the screen.
 Download this to the project file directory.
+The bar chart should look like [this one](https://github.com/ehannell/INFO664-01-Final-Project/blob/master/bar_chart.png).

 **Method/Work Process:**